I have enjoyed gardening for at least 30 years and enjoy sharing my experience with others. Gardening is my time to meditate and unwind.

 If you have just purchased a hydrangea, you've made an excellent choice.
 With their big flower heads and beautiful foliage, it is one of the best shrubs for the landscape.
 The flowers also make nice dried arrangements.
 Here you will find all of the information you will need to plant and care for your new plant.

 Where to Plant

 The spot you choose for your new shrub is important.
 These shrubs like a place that has morning and late afternoon sun.
 Most will wilt in direct sunlight.
-In the northern states you don’t have to be as careful about the plant getting too much sun as you do in the more southerly states.
+In the northern states, you don’t have to be as careful about the plant getting too much sun as you do in the more southern states.
 I’ve even heard of people planting them in full sun.
-If you do, you’ll have to water often.
+If you do, you’ll have to water them often.

 Don’t plant your new shrub near a tree.
 Hydrangeas like a lot of water and the shrub will always have to compete with the tree for water.
 Even so, they don't like wet feet, so plant in well drained soil.
 The plant likes rich soil with lots of composted matter.

 You will need to take into consideration how large your new bush will be when it is fully grown and allow enough space.
 Some grow as tall as 10 feet.
 Others are much smaller.
 These shrubs can be planted as a single planting; they look good as hedges too.
 A garden show I attended had taller Annabelles planted in a row and they were gorgeous.